senx/warp10-ext-reflector/README.md

 Execute any Java constructor or method indexed in the JVM classpath.

+#### WARNING

+This extension is proposed for testing purposes or to be used on a private Warp10 instance.
+If you expose it on a public instance, any user would be able to access your system.

+SNAPSHOT may not work well with this extension.

+#### WarpScript functions

 <pre>
 JAVAIMPORT          // add an import statement to be used by the other functions below JAVANEW             // creates a new instance of a Java class